 There is also some kayaking and swimming on the quite secluded Ban Chan beach on the program.
 Finally, you get to climb on an outlook on top of one of the limestone rocks.

-After dinner, we did hang out on the deck enjoying the breathtaking views of the bay.
-There was the option of Karaoke, but…nope, we agreed on not doing it.
+After dinner, we hung out on the deck enjoying the breathtaking views of the bay.
+There was the option of Karaoke, but…nope, we agreed not to do it.

 Especially if you book a two-day tour, a big part of the ‘quality’ depends on your guide and the other people you’re with.
 Considering that, it might even be better to take a less expensive cruise since people on the more sophisticated ships might be more difficult to satisfy and tend to complain more.